 Assessment means finding out what your strengths and weaknesses are in certain basic college skills.
 All new students planning to earn an associate degree or transfer to a 4-year college or university must take the assessment tests.
 Your assessment scores will assist you and the counselor you meet with at your New Student Workshop to determine which courses are appropriate for you.
 Find out whether you need to take the assessment tests.

-appointments to attend an LMC Outreach information session.
+NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester to schedule appointments to attend an LMC Outreach information session.
 Assessment testing instructions for high school seniors will be given at that time.
 A schedule of high school visits will be posted on the high school Calendar of Important Dates page in February.

 The New Student Workshop will provide you with important information about college programs, services, policies, procedures, and requirements, and is essential for new students.
 There are four options to choose from:

-Orientation to College and Careers: A free 8 hour orientation for new and returning students interested in job training certificates and degrees that lead directly to employment.
+Orientation to College and Careers: A free 8-hour orientation for new and returning students interested in job training certificates and degrees that lead directly to employment.
 Visit the college and careers website to register for an orientation.

-Orientation Class (COUNS 030 - 1 unit) Enroll in this class, taught by a counselor, for the best and most complete orientation.
+Orientation Class: (COUNS 030 - 1 unit) Enroll in this class, taught by a counselor, for the best and most complete orientation.
 Sign up for COUNS 030 through WebAdvisor.

-Online Orientation Provides a brief but convenient orientation that should be followed by an appointment with a counselor.
+Online Orientation: Provides a brief but convenient orientation that should be followed by an appointment with a counselor.
 Click here for the Online Orientation.

 NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester for information about New Student Orientation exclusively for graduating seniors.